strayMat/causal-ml-course/docs/source/evaluation.rst

 Evaluation
 ==========

-The evaluation is based on a small project on real data making use of some important concepts seen in course.
+The evaluation is based on a group project on real data making use of some important concepts seen in course.
 Run through the different steps of causal or predictive inference with machine learning on a dataset of your choice (see below for some propositions of dataset).

 You will be evaluated on two deliverables: